m-derakhshan/mdkit/README.md

 # MDKit

 `MDKit` is a Kotlin Android library that provides the core functionality of the Hiway Media applications.
 It consists of different modules.
-The purpose of this repo is not to provide other ppl usage of the library, but to give and receive idea about the application architecture, best practices and performance points.
+For this reason, some modules might not be a good fit to all scenarioes. an example can be the `translator` module. however, there are some generic module suitable for all projects. like run time `permission` handler.